Information on programs from Salvation Army of Muscogee County.

 Individual counseling and job interview preparation are essential steps that lead to employment.
 Case managers from the Salvation Army work with clients on retention skills, job search and resume preparation to maximize future employment readiness.

 Part of the Muscogee Adult Basic Education service is GED preparation.
-This is a service that is for those in-need, struggling individuals.
+This is a service that is for those in-need, struggling individuals and it can help them find more entry level jobs.
 Afternoon, morning and evening classes are geared around the needs of the non-traditional student.
 Individuals who enroll into this GED training may work at their own pace with a tutor on a one to one basis or in small groups to meet the goal of obtaining their education.

 Career Builders is also available from the Salvation Army as a stand-alone workshop for individuals ready to enter the Georgia workforce.
 Tools, workshops and skills are provided and reviewed to help clients of this service meet the requirements for steady, long-term employment.